Inspection Basics#

 Note

-Once you have gone through all these steps, click OK.
+Once you have gone through these steps, click OK.
 If there are no errors, a new inspection file will be created.

 Adding inspection fields#

-In specvizitor, you can create custom inspection fields for carrying out some additional classification besides just assigning a redshift, for example assigning a confidence level to the redshift or marking objects with some unusual properties.
+In specvizitor, you can create custom inspection fields for carrying out some additional classification besides just assigning a redshift, for example assigning a confidence level to redshifts or marking objects with some unusual properties.
 To create a new inspection field, navigate to Inspection ResultsEdit…Add… and enter the name of a new field:

 ../_images/edit_inspection_fields.png